jonfk/calc/README.md

 also inspired by go/parser and text/template/parse.

 ###TODO
-- Fix paren expression parsing
+- Add more tests for parser
 - Add comment support to parsing
-- Add more tests for parser
 - Add eval package and implement an interpreter
+- Add string literals
+- Add character literals
 - Add support for val declarations
 - Add support for let statements
 - Add support for function literals
 - Add support for function declarations
+- Add typing system
+- Vendor dependencies

 ###Notes
 - Identifiers can be alphanumeric with an underscore '_'
+- Expressions can end with a ';' but ';' are not strictly necessary.
+They can be used to disambiguate certain expressions.

 ##Grammar in BNF